Tip: Read chapter 11 of the letter to the Hebrews for an In-Universe list of historical CMOAs.

 The text implies it's Jesus.
 Speaking of which, every time Jesus appears prior to His Incarnation, He's doing something awesome.
 Then again, so is most of the stuff He does after His Incarnation.

-I learned that he wrestled with an angel, a representative of God.
+Another interptation says that it wasn't God Himself but representative of God, and this is even more impressive.
 The battle ended at daybreak when it was time for all the angels to sing God's praises, but Jacob refused to let the angel go until it would give him a blessing.
 That's right: he made a freaking ''angel'' cry uncle.

 Not only that, Jacob won, with a dislocated hip.